 - Nuke 'em: In the event that you didn't play Overlord at all, a meeting with Gavin Archer reveals that Cerberus eventually dealt with the problem themselves via nuclear bomb.

 - Photographic Memory: Combined with his mathematical abilities, it's the key to his ability to speak the geth language.
+Gavin uses him as a living notepad because of this.

 - Roaring Rampage of Revenge: He sics his geth army on anyone he finds as revenge for his creation.
 Subverted at the end; this trope is what it appears on the surface.
 He's actually trying to cry out for help, but he's so broken that it doesn't work out.